aidanm3341/cmel/README.md

 ## Testing

-To test the code, first build the executable using the build script, then navigate to the test folder and run
+To test the code, first build the executable using the build script, then run

 ```
-node --test
+node cmel.test.mjs
 ```

+Tests use inline expectations with `// expect:` comments.
+The test suite includes 78 tests covering all language features including the module system.

 ## Todo